 - bleeding during sex and between periods

 Chlamydia is treated using antibiotics.
-The most commonly prescribed are azithromycin and doxycycline.
+The most commonly prescribed is doxycycline.

 8. Genital herpes